stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * Use managed services to reduce cost of ownership
 * Trade capital expense for operating expense
 * Benefit from economies of scale
-* Stop spending moeny on data center operations
+* Stop spending money on data center operations

 ### Pillar Four - Cost Optimization Definition
 Cost optimization in the cloud consists of four areas: